-If you purchased the Dualie Rugged or Dualie XR Rubicon Trail Edition or you added pannier bag mounts as an accessory, mounting and removing pannier bags has never been easier.
+If you purchased the pannier bag mounts as an accessory, mounting and removing pannier bags has never been easier.

 1. Adjust the bottom clip using the adjustment knob on the bag so that the clip faces down.
 Align the bag with the bottom mount so that the clip mount channel fits between the two pannier bag mount blocks.